Yasmin-FY/AIRA-F/README.md

 Base Score: ((PhSI + MHI + VPI ) x (UT) x (1+MBI)
 Mitigation Score: ((1+TPS+TRS)/12)
 ```
-*UT can set the total score to zero to reflect that no system can be to 100% perfect to protect individual user health*
+*UT can set the total score to zero to reflect that no system can be to 100% perfect if the user acts serverly malicious*

 ## Risk Classification
-Once you have a score (out of a maximum of 30 points), that score can be translated into a four different risk levels of various severity.
+Once you have a score (out of a maximum of X points), that score can be translated into a four different risk levels of various severity.
 Each severity has a different urgency with a different escalation level and deadline.

 - 0: No Risk
 - *-*: Low Risk -> Standard monitoring -> routine updates 90+ days